10 Home Design Trends on the Rise

 Home Design Trends Homeowners Want

 What will homeowners be asking for in their homes in the near future?
 While a crystal ball wouldn’t be realistic, a reliable alternative is to look at what’s catching on now and assume those trends in color, function and style will only proliferate in the coming weeks, months and years.
 After combing through hundreds of popular Houzz photos and pulling from ongoing conversations with design professionals, we came away with 10 design trends we think will be filling up homeowners’ ideabooks.
+These areas tend to be among the safest places to live and also where home security systems are most popular.
+To know more about www.alarmnewengland.com here.

 1. Wood Cabinets Amid Painted Cabinets